-Course Code Course Title Course Type L Т P С Hrs./ Wk.
-M21AGS212 Magazine Production and Writing Techniques SC 3 0 0 3 3
+Course Code Course Title Course Type L Т P C Hrs./ Wk.
+M23AGS212 Magazine Production and Writing Techniques SC 3 0 0 3 3 with niche areas of writing.

 The purpose of this course is to introduce you to the art of writing magazine and feature stories.
 The course introduces students to the various formats of magazine writing ranging from elaborate feature articles to columns and reviews.
-The course will identify the current trends in magazine journalism and how can it be a lucrative career option for freelance writers associated with niche areas of writing.
+The course will identify the current trends in magazine journalism and how can it be a lucrative career option for freelance writers associated